 - Milwaukee County Arterial Utilization and Jurisdictional Plan: At the request of MCDOT, Commission staff initiated work on an update to the jurisdictional highway system plan for Milwaukee County, which was completed in the late 1960s.
 Because travel patterns within Milwaukee County and the Region have changed over the last 50 years, Commission staff will be reassessing the capacity needs of the arterial streets and highways in the County from a multimodal perspective.
 This will include the identification of roadways with extra capacity that could be rededicated to other uses and recommendations to reduce reckless driving through design and infrastructure solutions.
-This project is expected to be completed by the end of 2025. - Traffic Forecasting: In support of preliminary engineering for highway and transit projects, the Commission provides long-range traffic forecasts to municipalities, counties, and the State of Wisconsin.
-Recent work has included forecasts for the Milwaukee County North-South Transit Enhancement Project; the IH 94 E-W Corridor Study; the IH 794 Lake Interchange Reconstruction Study; the STH 175 Reconstruction Study; and the IH 894 Milwaukee Bypass No-Build forecasts (ongoing). - Paratransit Taxi Task Force: At the County's request, Commission staff provided research for the Paratransit Taxi Task Force, to assist in the development of a same-day paratransit taxi service.
-Commission staff has presented the final report to the Committee on Transportation and Transit.
+This project is expected to be completed by the end of 2026. - Traffic Forecasting: In support of preliminary engineering for highway and transit projects, the Commission provides long-range traffic forecasts to municipalities, counties, and the State of Wisconsin.
+Recent work has included forecasts for the IH 94 E-W Corridor Study; the USH 18 Connecting Highway Re-Route Evaluation Study, the IH 794 Lake Interchange Reconstruction Study; the STH 32 (Prospect Avenue/Farwell Avenue) Alternatives Study, and the IH 43 and National Avenue Interchange Study. - Transit Benefits Study: At the County's request, Commission staff initiated a study to quantify the benefits related to public transit such as increased job access, improved roadway safety, and a positive return on investment.
+The report is anticipated to be completed in fall 2025. - Paratransit Taxi Task Force: At the County's request, Commission staff continued to participate in the Paratransit Taxi Task Force and the Transit Plus Service Subcommittee. - Human Services Transportation Planning: Commission staff are preparing plans for all seven counties in the Region, including Milwaukee County, to ensure eligibility for Federal Transit